Glutamate 5-kinase

-Thus, the two substrates of this enzyme are ATP and L-glutamate, whereas its two products are ADP and L-glutamate 5-phosphate.
+The enzyme characterised from Escherichia coli, converts L-glutamic acid, to L-γ-glutamyl phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+The reaction is part of the biosynthesis of the amino acid, proline.

+The product can spontaneously cyclise to (S)-pyroglutamic acid by loss of the phosphate group (P_{i}):

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a carboxy group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with a carboxy group as acceptor.
 The systematic name of this enzyme class is ATP:L-glutamate 5-phosphotransferase.
 Other names in common use include ATP-L-glutamate 5-phosphotransferase, ATP:gamma-L-glutamate phosphotransferase, gamma-glutamate kinase, gamma-glutamyl kinase, and glutamate kinase.
-This enzyme participates in urea cycle and metabolism of amino groups.